veithly/spoon-core/README.md

         - contract logs or Transfer events → use `get_contract_events_from_thirdweb_insight`
         - USDT transfers across chains → use `get_multichain_transfers_from_thirdweb_insight`
         - recent cross-chain transactions → use `get_transactions`
-        - a specific contract’s transaction history → use `get_contract_transactions`
+        - a specific contract's transaction history → use `get_contract_transactions`
         - contract function call history (e.g., swap, approve) → use `get_contract_transactions_by_signature`
         - recent block info by chain → use `get_blocks_from_thirdweb_insight`
         - wallet activity across chains → use `get_wallet_transactions_from_thirdweb_insight`